 Summary

-The Excel EDATE function returns a date on the same day of the month, n months in the past or future.
-You can use EDATE to calculate expiration dates, maturity dates, and other due dates.
-Use a positive value for months to get a date in the future, and a negative value for dates in the past.
+The Excel EDATE function returns a date on the same day of the month, n months before or after a start date.
+You can use EDATE to calculate expiration dates, maturity dates, and other due dates derived from a start date.

 Purpose